Harford executive signs budget; school board president disappointed no changes made to education funding

 Harford schools will also receive $207.4 million from the state, more than $5 million above than it was expecting, and $8.7 million to fund Kirwan Commission objectives.

 When the council members talked about the schools getting Kirwan funds, Voskuhl said that money is earmarked for specific things, including pre-kindergarten and mental health.
-It won’t help the school system keep the 84.5 positions that need to be cut.
+It won’t help the school system keep the 84.5 teachers and 31.5 administrative positions and central office employees that need to be cut.

+Through attrition, all but nine of the people in the positions being eliminated are without jobs in their current certification area, according to Jillian Lader, manager of communications for Harford County Public Schools.

 “I believe there is money in the budget they could have found,” Voskuhl said, adding some suggestions were made.